 By Richard Vize

-Digital technology has extraordinary potential to support patients in managing their own health.
+Digital healthcare technology has extraordinary potential to support patients in self-management of their health.
 But making this a reality depends on the NHS rethinking its approach to both digital skills and the relationship between clinicians and patients, while the tech sector needs to develop a far deeper understanding of patients’ needs.

 The challenge of managing a long-term condition

 The patients who stand to benefit most from the thousands of health apps coming onto the market of those with long-term conditions.
 While patients diagnosed with a long-term condition will be given guidance on how to manage it, each patient ultimately has to find out for themselves how their health and well-being responds to factors such as diet, and how to fit management of their condition into their everyday life.
 This can take years of trial and error.

 Jonathon Hope, who has lived with kidney failure since childhood, told the DigitalHealth.London Summit in February: “When I was diagnosed I was given 60 sheets of what I could and could not eat.
 There is no way I was going to be able to embed that in my care.”

 Artificial intelligence offers the prospect of cutting this learning cycle down to months or even weeks by linking information on a patient’s physical and mental state and learning which actions enhance or harm their quality of life.

 “If you’re put on a diet which restricts fluids to 200ml a day, you learn over years [how to do it].
 This is the difficult part, but it is where digital health solutions could really help.”

 To be effective, health apps need to take a ‘whole life’ approach, to meet all of a patient’s information needs; applications which only address one or two aspects of their condition are of little help.